E3 (Educate, Enable, Empower) Community Services Inc. is a registered charity

 Annual Golf Tournament

-The 32nd Annual Tournament will be held once again, at The Georgian Bay Club on May 29th, 2019.
+The 32nd Annual Tournament was held at The Georgian Bay Club on May 29th, 2019

 Campaigns or Service Targets